UffizziCloud/uffizzi/README.md

 </details>

 <details><summary><b>How can my application services communicate?</b></summary>
 Just like when you run <code>docker-compose up</code> locally, all the <code>services</code> defined in your Compose share a local network and can communicate via <code>localhost:port</code>.
-Applications that belong to different Preview Environments may only communicate via the public Internet.
+Application instances that belong to different Preview Environments may only communicate via the public Internet.
 </details>

 <details><summary><b>How is Uffizzi different from GitHub Actions (or other CI providers)?</b></summary>